jaemk/migrant/README.md

  * sqlite

-`migrant` will manage all migrations that live under `<project-dir>/migrations/` where `project-dir` is `.../<project-dir>/.migrant.toml`.
+`migrant` will manage all migrations that live under `<project-dir>/migrations/` where `project-dir` is the closest parent path that contains a `.migrant.toml` configuration file (`..../<project-dir>/.migrant.toml`).
-The default migration location can be modified in your `.migrant.toml` file (`"migration_location"`).
+The default migration file location can be modified in your `.migrant.toml` file (`"migration_location"`).
-If the directory doesn't exist, it will be created the first time you create a new migration.
+If the `migration_location` directory doesn't exist, it will be created the first time you create a new migration.
 `migrant` stores all applied migrations in a database table named `__migrant_migrations`